Chuxiong Yunnan, China Travel Guide

 Have your passport and boarding pass ready for immigration officers.

-Before leaving your accommodation, perform a final sweep for all personal items, especially chargers, documents, and valuables.
+Before you leave where you are staying, perform a final sweep for all personal items, especially chargers, documents, and valuables.